gabaal/Basic-Cookie-Clicker/README.md

 5. - [x] fix the bug that stops the CPS working while clicking the cookie
 5. - [x] save and retrieve game state from local storage
 6. - [x] Reset button needs to clear the local storage not just reset it to original game state
-7. - [ ] Apply some decent CSS, animate the cookie, add on hover for the buttons.
+7. - [x] add on hover CSS for the buttons.
+7. - [ ] animate the cookie.
+8. - [ ] Apply some decent CSS